-I decided to delete my Instagram app to give myself a break from the online world.
-Do I miss it?
-No I don’t.
-Have I realised that I might have been slightly addicted to the app?
-Yes I have.
-Will I ever go back?
-Maybe and then again maybe not, but if I do I won’t use it the same as I used to.
+A few months back, I deleted my Instagram app to give myself a break from the online world.
+Did I miss it?
+No. Did I realise that I might have been slightly addicted to the app?
+Yes.
+Did I go back?
+Yes I did after six weeks, but I don’t use it the same as I used to.

-My FOMO (Fear Of Missing Out) has decreased dramatically, I no longer care about what others are doing and the most important lesson I have learned; to live in the here and now and to surround myself with genuine, kind people.
-I am enjoying every minute of not being on my phone scrolling mindlessly.
+Six weeks to some people may not seem like a lot.
+But, to me, it was a pretty big deal.
+My FOMO (Fear Of Missing Out) decreased dramatically, I no longer cared about what others were doing and the most important lesson I learned; to live in the here and now and to surround myself with genuine, kind people.
+I enjoyed every minute of not being on my phone scrolling mindlessly.

-I am exercising way more, my sleep has improved, I am spending more time with my family and I am focusing on my writing.
-I have started listening to more Podcasts and while I have kept my Twitter, Facebook and Snapchat accounts, I find I use them way less than usual.
+I exercised way more, my sleep improved, I spent more time with my family and I focused on my writing.
+I started listening to more Podcasts and I now find that I use my Twitter, Facebook and Snapchat accounts way less than usual.

 Gavin found himself taking a “slight” step back from social media during the pandemic: “I understand people venting their anguish, sadness or frustration with this nightmare but I’ve found reading them [posts] does nothing but make my mood worse”.